ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Fab 4, 2022 (Day 32): Soulbound NFTs

+Non-transferable non fungible tokens, which are bound to a person. e.g. Driver's license

 #### Fab 3, 2022: PoS: Nothing at Stake Attack

 Unlike Proof of Work, Proof of Stake doesn't have a physical scarce resource tied to an eligible node.